workindia/Applozic-Android-SDK/README.md

 @Override
 public void onSuccess(RegistrationResponse registrationResponse, Context context) {
-   // After successful registration with Applozic server the callback will come here
+   // After successful registration with Applozic server the callback will come here }
-    ApplozicSetting.getInstance(context).showStartNewButton();//To show contact list.
-    ApplozicSetting.getInstance(context).enableRegisteredUsersContactCall();//To enable the applozic Registered Users Contact Note:for disable that you can comment this line of code
-}

 @Override